A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 The index() method returns 0 because that’s the index of the string we are looking for inside the list.

-Here is what happens if the string we look for doesn’t exist in the list…
+We have seen what happens when the element exists in the list.
+Here is what happens if the string we look for doesn’t exist in the list:

 print(fruits.index('pineapple'))

-This time the Python interpreter raises a ValueError exception because the string we are looking for doesn’t exist in the list.
+This time the Python interpreter raises a ValueError exception because the string we are searching doesn’t exist in the list.

 Traceback (most recent call last):